Right to education: Right to education for children, teens and adults

 The World Declaration on Education For All (EFA) adopted in 1990 in Jomtien, Thailand, states in article 5 that: ‘Learning begins at birth [...]
 This calls for early childhood care and initial education.’
 A decade later, the Dakar Framework for Action on EFA established six goals, the first of which was: ‘expanding and improving early childhood care and education, especially for the most vulnerable and disadvantaged children.’
 Protection of children of all ages from exploitation and actions that would jeopardize their health, education and well-being has also been emphasized by the International Labour Organization in Conventions No. 138 on the Minimum Age of Employment (1973) and No. 182 on the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour (1999).
 The United Nations contributed to such endeavours by the Declaration of the Rights of the Child unanimously adopted by the General Assembly in 1959.
+Pope Leo XIV formulates the right to education as a "right to knowledge": "children have a right to knowledge (ius habent sciendi) as a fundamental requirement for the recognition of human dignity".

 There are various NGO's working towards the right to education.
 EClickKart is one of such platforms initiated by Rohit N Shetty which states that Education is the basic right and EClickKart is working towards it.